-The City of Abbotsford competed in the Communities in Bloom contest for the first year and the results will be posted this fall.
+The City of Abbotsford competed in the Communities in Bloom contest for the first year and received 4 out of 5 blooms from the judges.
 Check back early spring 2018 to see how you can get involved.

 - Demographic profiles - view Abbotsford statistical neighbourhood information

 - Get to Know Your Neighbours - Abbotsford Neighbours Day and the Neighbourhood Spirit Contest are the City’s way to inspire greater neighbourhood connections and support to plan something special for your neighbours.